schurgan/domoticz-BSR/README.md

        -  True fast full detail -> handles poll time as minutes, for faster debugging

 ## Bugs and ToDos
+- bug in blocky, no real support for this kind of alarm switch
+- multiple collections on the same day - what to show?
 - using Locale for dates,months, days ... works good on windows, breaks on linux
 - add feature to create summary device or/and device per type
 - own alarm pictures matching the waste type
 - Street names often have just "...str." not "....strasse"
 - similar street names within same zip code eg:
     - Am Falkenberg
     - Am Falkenberg am Wasserwerk
     - booth in 12524

-- mehrere Abholungen an einem Tag
+-

 ## State
 Runs now for several years without any issue...
-Might get some updates for Domoticz 2020.1.

 ## Developing
 Based on https://github.com/ffes/domoticz-buienradar/ there are